pradeepkumar-devops/netflix-devsecops-project/README.md

 ---

-# Next Phase – SonarQube Integration
+#  Phase 5 – SonarQube Integration

 In the next phase, the pipeline will include code quality scanning.